satang1/satang1.github.io/_projects/02-spam_ham.md

 	Output: 0.9065868263473054

-At this point it is also a good idea to compare my model with a zero_predictor classifer to evaluate the precision, recall and false alarm rate of the email classifications.
-First will define the following:
+I will also point out that I compared my model with a zero_predictor classifer to evaluate the precision, recall and false alarm rate of the email classifications.
+First I will define the following:

 <li> False positives: ham getting classified as spam (not in inbox) </li>
 <li> False negatives: spam getting classified as ham (in inbox)</li>